Alfresco/docs-activiti-enterprise/docs/modeling/README.md

 * [Files](../modeling/files.md) can be uploaded and used within a project.

+* [Triggers](../modeling/triggers.md) are used to listen for an event and then execute an action when the event criteria are met.

 ## Modeling
 All components of an application can be designed using a Graphical User Interface (GUI) or an XML or JSON editor.
 Users require the `ACTIVITI_MODELER` role in order to create projects within the Modeling Application.